Last updated on December 21, 2025

 Karmic Guide

 Karmic Guide is a 2/2 flier that’s also a reanimate spell.
-Usually most Zombify effects cost four to five mana, so the extra 2/2 flying is nice.
+Usually most Zombify effects cost 4-5 mana, so the extra 2/2 flier is nice.

-Considering that there are ways to Reveillark this (since it’s a 2/2) and other shenanigans, you can set all sorts of infinite combos and reanimations with the guide, generating extra mana, death triggers, and more.
+Considering that there are ways to Reveillark this (since it’s a 2/2) and other shenanigans, you can set up all sorts of infinite combos and reanimation loops with the Guide, generating extra mana, death triggers, and more.

 Lion Sash